Over ½ million teen girls and young women come into Phnom Penh to work in the garment factories

 Many of these girls are lured into the vast human trafficking industry innocently or because of the offer of higher pay.
 Some are tricked or lured into jobs overseas where they are held as slaves, beaten and raped.

 Young Khmer women will often sacrifice everything so that their younger siblings can go to school or to pay off family debt.
 At times, Cambodian teens and young women are pressured into prostitution by parents or family members.
 They will often do what they think they must do to bring income to their needy families.

 What can we do to make a difference?

-We have built rental rooms that provide an affordable, clean, safe environment for workers.
+We have built low cost rental rooms that provide an affordable, clean, safe environment for workers.
 There are plenty of rooms to rent near the factories but they are more expensive, generally not in good condition and not safe.
-Our rooms are only $15 per month.
-Any profit beyond maintenance goes to a benevolent fund for the women.

 The ladies love the atmosphere that has been created for them.
 A pastor and his wife live on the property and care for them.
 The workers’ families are grateful that their daughters are well protected and looked after.

 We now have approximately 20 teens/young women joining us for Bible study and other events.
 Our hope is that they will gain spiritual knowledge and through counseling not be lured into a life that was not meant for them.
 Many young women have become Christians and have been baptized.
 They now share the good news with the others in the factories and when they visit their families in the villages.